Rasikajk24/genai_assessment/README.md

 Returns {"clarification": "..."}.
 Raises if empty input.
 Uses logger. llm_summarize_tool(state):
+Note: LLM used is groq in this project
 Sends state["results"] to an LLM and returns {"final_summary": summary}.
 Runs the pipeline: read -> route -> optional clarify -> summarize -> save -> print final state.